 Let’s See Some Specifics about Each of the Heaters with its Energy Consumption

 It is good that we live in modern times where many heating options exist.
 The variety is huge and we can make our selection based on various factors like temperature or sound levels, how fast does it warm up a room, design, initial price or energy consumption.
-In this blog post we are going to discuss last factor and compare the cost of energy consumption between wood fuel, gas and the modern infrared heaters.
+In this blog post, we are going to discuss the last factor and compare the cost of energy consumption between wood fuel, gas, and the modern infrared heaters.

 People are still interested in wood-burning fireplaces when buying a new house despite the fact that they are losing in most of the comparison categories.
 Burning wood emits around 28 pounds of emissions per million British thermal units and also more heat is lost up the chimney.
 A fireplace for wood requires higher maintenance and costs roughly $190 to run per year.